-Blast off with books!
-Each one of the books on our list takes children on a journey to see what exists beyond our planet.
-You can explore the stars, galaxies, planets, and the wonder of space.
-Get ready to spark curiosity and ignite the imagination of your children
+3 . . .
+2 . . .
+1 . . . blast off with books!
+Each one of the books on this list takes families on a journey to see what exists beyond our planet.
+You and your children can explore stars, galaxies, planets, and the wonder of space.
+Many of these books feature amazing illustrations that inspire awe in children and help them see that Earth is just one small part of the universe.
+Get ready to spark curiosity and ignite the imagination of your entire family!

 This non-fiction book encourages children to look up and see what’s going on above their eyes.
 Go from the window washers to the airplane to space rockets and beyond.
 You’ll head up, thousands of miles beyond Earth, and then you’ll start your journey back down again.
 This book contains an incredible amount of detail, and the pages all fold out into one long page that’s over eight feet long!
 It’s a great way for little ones to visualize just how expansive space is.
 Preschool kids will enjoy the illustrations and general concepts of the book.
 Elementary-aged kids will be able to dig into the text.